Varsha-Swaminathan/NLP-rule-based-question-answer-generating-system/README.md

-# Design-and-Development-of-Sclera-Based-Biometric-System
+# NLP-rule-based-question-answer-generating-system
-Using OpenCV, segmentation, feature extraction and classification techniques to identify individual based on sclera characteristics.
+Question answer generation system using python libraries such as NLTK and Spacy, speech to text conversion and tkinter GUI.